 How does it work?

 Either the child participates in his room, or he/she participates in the play/artroom.

 I explain to the children that they are going to make drawings with stickers on circles of cardboard.
 I show them briefly a few examples.
 The children choose their circle, and create a piece with the stickers.
 There is no theme per se.
 Stickers can be used in many different ways: monochrome, abstract with patterns, representative, randomly abstract.
 Then they are entirely free to use the stickers as they wish.

 When they are done, children can sign their composition if they wish.

 It is a fun activity, easy to do for children who have difficulty concentrating, or motor difficulties.

-Each circle is taped with a double tape on a wooden pod.
+Each circle is taped with double tape on a wooden pod.
 The wooden pod is then attached to the wall with Velcro coins.
-This gives a nice depth to the installation.
+This gives an excellent depth to the installation.